Getting Here & Getting Around

 From I-5: Take exit 132 (Hwy 16).
 Proceed west on Hwy 16 approximately three miles and exit on the 6th Avenue exit (signed Vashon ferry).
 Proceed straight through the first stop light.
 Turn right at the next stop light onto Hwy 163 (Pearl Street).
 Proceed north, approximately 3.5 miles, to the stop sign at the entrance to Pt.
 Defiance Park.
 Stay in the right lane and bear to the right.
 Do not enter the park.
 The auto toll plaza is one block on the right.
 The ferry terminal is located at the end of the street.
 Parking is to the left of the terminal.
 On the Tahlequah side, returning to Tacoma, please note these ferry etiquette tips: Be careful not to cut in line, as this could result in you getting sent back to the end of the line.
 Be aware that parking or sitting inside the white crop lines pose a traffic safety hazard.

 Quartermaster Marina is located in Burton’s inner Quartermaster Harbor.
 Please call in advance for space availability and to make reservations at 206-463-3624.
 Power, water, shower, and laundry facilities are all available here.
-The lovely Burton community has a small general store, Harbor Mercantile, an iconic coffee stand, a post office, an antique store barber shop and the renowned Bergamot Studio.
+The lovely Burton community has a small general store, Harbor Mercantile, an iconic coffee stand, a post office, and a barbershop.